radaram/youtube-to/README.md

 # youtube-to
 ------------------------

-Notification about new YouTube video in services.
+Notification about new YouTube video to services.
 Currently only telegram is supported.
 Used by PubSubHubbub protocol specification.